 For general queries, users can refer to the FAQs and the How-to articles listed on the official website which are very detailed and easy to follow.

-Both exchanges accept only BTC deposits to trade futures contracts.
+Both exchanges used to only accept BTC deposits to trade futures contracts, however, BaseFEX now also accepts USDT.
 Even though both BaseFEX and Bitmex provide up to 100x leverage, BaseFEX mostly offers only perpetual contracts (with no expiry date) whereas Bitmex allows users to trade different types of contracts like traditional futures, upside profit contracts, downside profit contracts, and perpetual contracts.
 Regarding security, BitMEX has passed the test of time keeps building it a trustworthy reputation within the crypto community, on the otherhand, BaseFEX follows great security measures and looks very promising.
 Both these exchanges make use of the maker-taker model and charge a nominal trading fee.
 BitMex offers more liquidity however the UX of BaseFEX is superb and much easier to get used to especially for newcomers.

-Both exchanges don’t support fiat payment methods and accept only Bitcoin deposits.
+Both exchanges don’t support fiat payment methods.
+Deribit only accepts Bitcoin deposits, whereas BaseFEX has recently started accepting USDT too.
 BaseFEX supports 10+ trading pairs whereas Deribit focuses only on Bitcoin and Ethereum.
 Deribit supports both cryptocurrency futures and options whereas BaseFEX offers only perpetual contracts.
 Both BaseFEX and Deribit store the customer’s digital assets on offline cold storage wallets which provide unmatched security and up to 100x leverage.
 Regarding fees, both the exchanges operate on the maker-taker model and charge a nominal trading fee.

 Since it is relatively new, BaseFEX supports only a limited number of assets.
 However, the user interface of the exchange is more intuitive and user-friendly.
 It offers good liquidity, high leverage and follows best security practices.
 Also, it charges only a nominal trading fee.
 Even though it is too early to come to a well-rounded conclusion about BaseFEX, the fact that it is trying to become a secure, user-friendly and transparent exchange makes it a worthy competitor to the other leading cryptocurrency derivative exchanges.

 A multifaceted London-based cryptocurrency exchange, CEX.io was launched in 2013.
-This exchange is one of the very few which supports FIAT payments and has a built-in margin trading functionality.
+This exchange supports FIAT payments and has offers both personal and corporate accounts.
 Read this review to learn more.